Opiates Detox And Treatment In Nunavut

 How are opioids impacting the Nunavut Territory?

-The health department within Nunavut has taken certain measures to ensure the residents of the territory have access to the proper treatment for an opioid addiction.
+The health department within Nunavut has taken certain measures to ensure the residents of the territory have access to the proper treatment for opioid addiction.
 In 2018, the government of Canada and Nunavut have collaborated to help put together more funding for publicly funded drug and alcohol treatment, amidst the current opioid epidemic.
 The money coming from both the government of Canada and the Nunavut government are to help increase access to treatment for people with a substance abuse disorder.
 Opioid addiction is still an on-going issue throughout Canada, and the residents living within Nunavut have seen problems with people becoming dependent on these drugs.
 The new funding for substance abuse treatment will help deliver culturally appropriate and relevant treatment programs.
-This funding will also help improve treatment opportunities for those who are struggling with opioid dependency or addiction, or any other type of substance abuse problem.
+This funding will also help improve treatment opportunities for those who are struggling with opioid dependence or addiction, or any other type of substance abuse problem.

 Drug Rehab Services can help people living in Nunavut find suitable substance abuse treatment programs for opioid addiction.
-It is important to go through a proper withdrawal management or medically supervised detox program.
+It is important to go through proper withdrawal management or medically supervised detox program.
 Opioids will cause severe physical dependencies, and withdrawal symptoms can be quite painful, and the proper medical supervision during detox is important.
-Some of the commonly prescribed opioids include oxycodone, morphine, hydromorphone, fentanyl and codeine.
+Some of the commonly prescribed opioids include oxycodone, morphine, hydromorphone, fentanyl, and codeine.
 These types of drugs are prescribed to treat pain, but opioids like these can be gotten illegally, and un-used opioids do end up being sold on the street.
-There are many side effects with taking opioids, and this includes drowsiness, constipation, nausea and vomiting, headaches, dizziness, and confusion, and the intense euphoria that will become habit forming.
+There are many side effects with taking opioids, and this includes drowsiness, constipation, nausea and vomiting, headaches, dizziness, and confusion, and the intense euphoria that will become habit-forming.